snellm/docker-intellij/README.md

 - Ensure X client is running.
 - Run "Boot2Docker Start" - this will open a Boot2Docker console.
-- Run the following command in the Boot2Docker console, substituting &lt;DISPLAY&gt; and &lt;USERNAME&gt;:<br/>
+- Run the following command in the Boot2Docker console, substituting &lt;DISPLAY&gt; and &lt;USERNAME&gt;:
-`docker run -d -e DISPLAY=<DISPLAY>; -v /c/Users/<USERNAME>/Docker-IntelliJ:/home/dev -name intellij snellm/intellij`
+`docker run -d -e DISPLAY=<DISPLAY> -v /c/Users/<USERNAME>/Docker-IntelliJ:/home/dev -name intellij snellm/intellij`
   - &lt;DISPLAY&gt; is the X client display address.
 Typically this will be your workstation IP address plus ":0.0".
   - &lt;USERNAME&gt; is your Windows username.
 This path is used to persist the VM "dev" users home directory between restarts.
 - A terminal window should open on your desktop from the VM.
 To start IntelliJ IDEA, run "idea".
+To start Google Chrome, run "chrome".

 # Notes